pedronachtigall/ToxCodAn/Guide/README.md

 Downloading Data
 ----------------

-We will use the *Bothrops alternatus* data as an example for the Hitchhiker’s Guide.
+We will use the *Bothrops alternatus* data as an example for the Guide.
 You can download these data with `wget` or use `fastq-dump` from the `sra-toolkit`.

 ``` bash